leaningtech/labs/sites/browserpod/src/content/docs/12-guides/05-common-errors.md

 - **Solution**: Use `"binary"` for ArrayBuffer writes and `"utf-8"` for string writes.

-## Running native binaries inside the pod
+## Running native binaries inside the Pod

 - **Symptom**: Install failures or runtime crashes for tools like esbuild or rollup